 The academic year for students is two 16-week semesters.
 Students are expected to register for classes at the designated time in accordance with procedures outlined in this text and in program literature unless they have an approved leave of absence (see section below on Student Enrollment).

-Students are responsible for accessing and reviewing the academic calendar available in the handbook and at https://psychology.nova.edu/students/current-students.html.
+Students are responsible for accessing and reviewing the academic calendar available in the handbook and at 2025-2026 Academic Calendar seminars.
+Anticipated absences should be approved in advance with the instructor.

 Attendance